danchoi/soywiki/README.markdown

 Soy ice cream, soy milk, soy burgers, soy butter: "soy" seems to connote a lighter, healthier alternative.
-SoyWiki may not be an actual soy product, but it tries to capture the same feeling, applied to wiki software.
+SoyWiki may not be an actual soy product, but it tries to capture the same qualities, applied to wiki software.

 ## How to contact the developer